 Overseas Material Aid: Helping Ministries in a Practical Way

-For churches and individuals that want to help an indigenous ministry in a practical way, Intercede International has a solution: the Overseas Material Aid program (OMA).
-OMA is all about sending shipments of needed goods and equipment to national missionaries in other countries.
+Intercede International’s Overseas Material Aid program (OMA) was all about sending shipments of needed goods and equipment to national missionaries in other countries.

 “Overseas Material Aid was started because we saw the need for people to have a personal connection with giving,” observes Intercede President James Eagles.
 “Most of us can give our finances, but for a lot of folks, being able to have that personal connection, to make something or give something that they owned to help someone in another country far away, especially to children or families that are destitute, brings a lot of satisfaction here and a wonderful sense of being loved by the people over there.”